Jelena Ostapenko beats Paula Badosa 6-2, 6-2 in St. Petersburg

-ST. PETERSBURG, Russia (AP) Jelena Ostapenko advanced to the second round of the St. Petersburg Ladies Trophy by beating Paula Badosa 6-2, 6-2 on Monday.
+ST. PETERSBURG, Russia — Jelena Ostapenko advanced to the second round of the St. Petersburg Ladies Trophy by beating Paula Badosa 6-2, 6-2.

 The sixth-seeded Ostapenko made up for her surprise loss to Badosa at last year’s French Open.
 The Latvian will next face either Jaqueline Cristian and Vera Lapko.